 Figure 5.3.2.2.1-1: Retrieval of UE IP Info for a PDU session

 1. The NF Service Consumer shall send an HTTP GET request to the resource URI of "ue-ip-info".
-The input filter criteria for the discovery request shall be included in query parameters, e.g. the UE (public) IP address and Port Number, and optionally DNN and S-NSSAI if provided by the AF.
+The input filter criteria for the discovery request shall be included in query parameters, e.g. the UE (public) IP address and Port Number, and optionally DNN and S-NSSAI.

 2a.
 On success, "200 OK" shall be returned.
 The response body shall include a UeIpInfo object which contains relevant attributes matching the query parameters included in the request message.